b2renger/processing_osc_controller/README.md

 - create a pd patch with gui elements
 - open the processing template and save it somewhere
 - drop the pd patch containing the interface on the processing window
-- click run (you should see a replicate of the interface you built but with osc networking)
+- click run (you should see a replicate of the interface you built but with osc networking options)

 - (optionally) run in android-mode to get an android app.